 Responsibility for the CSU is vested in a 25-member Board of Trustees, most of whom are appointed to eight-year terms.

 In fall 2017, the CSU enrolled approximately 484,300 students from diverse backgrounds.

 Most CSU students remain in the state after graduation, applying their skills and knowledge to help California’s economy thrive.

-The devoted staff and talented faculty of the CSU are leading cutting-edge research and scholarly and creative activity.
+The CSU employs more than 52,000 devoted staff and talented faculty leading cutting-edge research and creative activity.

 Graduation Initiative 2025 aims to increase graduation rates for all CSU students while eliminating opportunity and achievement gaps.

 Students planning to enter the CSU may apply through Cal State Apply.